EunhoCho/ko/_featured_categories/dev.md

 layout: list

 # The title of the tag's page.
-title: Research
+title: Dev

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: research
+slug: dev

 menu: true
-submenu: true
+submenu: false
-order: 10
+order: 20

 # (Optional) Write a short (~150 characters) description of this featured tag.
 # description: >